RobTillaart/Gauss/README.md

 # Gauss

-Library for the Gauss probability math.
+Library for the Gauss probability math. (normal distribution).

 ## Description